hdrummon/HugoHdrummon/content/post/Write-Ups/Me and My Girlfriend Write up 1.md

 </figcaption>
 </figure>

 - So we have to change the proxy setting in Firefox to be the same as the proxy listener in Burp Suite.
-By going to the bottom of preferences in Network Proxy and changing the configure proxy to manual and inputting the HTTP Proxy as the same ip and Port: *127.0.0.1 8080 .*
+By going to the bottom of preferences in Network Proxy and changing the configure proxy to manual and inputting the HTTP Proxy as the same IP and Port: *127.0.0.1 8080 .*

 Now that this is configured we can refresh the page and capture the page.